Louisville Bicycle Accident Lawyer

 • Your injuries are likely to be more severe.

-• The person that caused the accident is responsible for compensating you for your injuries.
+• The person who caused the accident is responsible for compensating you for your injuries.

 • The injured person can go to the doctor of their choice.

-• The person that caused the accident will pay to fix your bike and any other property damage.
+• The person who caused the accident will pay to fix your bike and any other property damage.

 • The insurance company will evaluate and pay your claim based on a computer program.